wombleton/gitlaw-nz/acts/I/International War Crimes Tribunals Act 1995.md

 *   4\.
 The judges shall be elected for a term of four years.
 The terms and conditions of service shall be those of the judges of the International Court of Justice.
 They shall be eligible for re-election.

-### Article 14 Officers and members of the Chambers
+### Article 14---Officers and members of the Chambers

 *   1\.
 The judges of the International Tribunal shall elect a President.